 Learn CPR - Knowing CPR is a must.
 CPR can save lives if given quickly after a water accident.

-Interested in learning more water safety tips?
+Interested in learning more about water safety?
 Check out our Quick Links section for additional resources on water safety and take a look at these videos from the Orange County Fire Authority and the Anaheim Ducks.